Ways to pay your rent

 How we set our rent

-Check out our rent setting policy for more info about how we review and set our rents.
+Check out our rent and service charge setting policy for more info about how we review and set our rents.

 Paying rent on time